Most Expensive NES Games: 10 Rare Titles Worth Money

 8. Bubble Bobble Part 2 – $345

 A sequel that came and went without much fanfare.
-Released when most gamers were transitioning to newer consoles, Bubble Bobble Part 2 had low visibility and limited retail exposure, making it one of the most expensive NES sequels out there.
+Released when most gamers were transitioning to newer consoles, Bubble Bobble Part 2 had limited visibility and retail exposure, making it one of the most

-For all those who have never played bubble bobble, it's a fun little puzzle game, addictive game levels make this series one to play.
+For all those who have never played Bubble Bobble, it's a fun little puzzle game. addictive game levels make this series a highly recommended title.

 9. Mighty Final Fight – $324

 This NES version of the popular Capcom beat-‘em-up took a quirky, chibi-style detour from the SNES classic.
-The game was released late and did not get much promotion.
-Because of this, it was overlooked by more popular 16-bit games.
-Today, however, it is seen as a fun and rare item that collectors want to have.
+The game was released late and received little promotion.
+As a result, it was overlooked in favor of more popular 16-bit games.
+Today, however, it is seen as a fun and rare item sought by collectors.

-Never really got into this title, I'm a big fan of the first couple final fight games on the SNES.
+Never really got into this title.
+I'm a big fan of the first couple of Final Fight games on the SNES.
 In the past, I really enjoyed playing Double Dragon in the arcade.
 I didn't like the Nintendo version because it only had one player.

 Released in 1994, this was one of the final NES games published in North America.
 Like DuckTales 2, it came after the cartoon’s peak popularity and got minimal shelf space in an era already dominated by the SNES.
 That late timing makes it rare and highly desirable today.

 When I was a kid, I watched the cartoon and even played the first Rescue Rangers game.
-However, I don’t really remember the game being released, except for a small ad in Nintendo Power.
+However, I don’t recall the game being released, aside from a small ad in Nintendo Power.

 A Few More Rare NES Titles Worth Mentioning

-While not in the top 10, these games are still prized by collectors for their rarity, strange origins, or limited release:
+While not in the top 10, these games are prized by collectors for their rarity, unusual origins, or limited release:

 • Wayne’s World – Rare not because of its quality, but its low print run and odd gameplay make it a collector’s curiosity.